anakhacodecrack/Anakha_COM7019/README.md

 ## How to run the notebook

 1. Clone or download this repository.
-2. Extract `npy.zip` into the same directory as `Assignment.ipynb`.
+2. Extract `npy files.zip` into the same directory as `Assignment.ipynb`.
    After extraction, the following files must be present in the folder:
    - `train_images.npy`
    - `train_labels.npy`